Photographer: Kerry Woods

 Carolina Silverbell Distribution, Habitat, and Ecology

-However, smaller populations of the Carolina Silverbell also now exist in many other regions of the United States, due to the actions of man.
+However, smaller populations of the luscious Carolina Silverbell also now exist in many other regions of the United States, due to the intentional actions of man.
 Not only that, but it now even exists in portions of Europe, due to its popularity as an ornamental tree.

 Species Sharing Its Range